1. Understanding GIS

 print(value_3)

 In Python, variable names can’t have any spaces or characters that are not a-z, A-Z, 0-9 or _ in them, and they cannot start with a number.
-By convention, variables in Python are normally written in snake_case (as opposed to UPPER CASE or lower case), which is where all words are in lower case, and separated by underscores (_).
+By convention, variables in Python are normally written in snake_case (as opposed to UPPER CASE, lower case or camelCase), which is where all words are in lower case, and separated by underscores (_).
 All of these are valid variable names in snake case:

 Each variable will have a particular type, which specifies what kind of a value it can hold.
 Whilst you do not have to specify the type yourself (because Python works it out for you), it is important that you understand what the different types are, as not understanding this will lead to errors later on.
 Fortunately, it’s pretty simple:

 In a compiled programming language, we would have to specify which type of value a variable will hold at the time it is created.
 In Python, however (an interpreted programming language), we can let it work that out for us!
-This is called dynamic typing, and is one of the many features that makes Python so easy to read.
+This is called dynamic typing, and is one of the many features that makes Python so easy to read and write.

-We will get to objects and collections in greater detail later on in the course, but for the next bit, it would be good for you to have a general understanding of what an object is.
-Simply, variables that do not refer to the above 4 types might refer to an object.
+We will get to objects, properties and functions in greater detail later on in the course, but for the next bit, it would be good for you to have a general understanding of what an object is.
+Simply, variables that do not contain to the above 4 types will likely contain an object.

 Imagine that we were making a programmatic woodland.
 Objects that we created would probably include: